How to Use Small Business Mentorship for Your Small Business

 Our mission at the Oregon Small Business Development Center Network is to provide expert advice, training, and resources for small business owners.
 Our Centers are conveniently located at Oregon’s 17 community colleges, two state universities, and at the headquarters of the Columbia Economic Team.

 One of the many benefits of connecting with your local Small Business Development Center is the free business advising services for small business owners.
-Tap into the insight of our knowledgeable team of advisers, and receive valuable small business mentorship through this no-cost service to get support at every stage as you grow your business.
+When you tap into the insight of our knowledgeable team of advisers, you also receive valuable small business mentorship through this no-cost service to get support at every stage as you grow your business.

 Finding and securing financing

-When it comes to funding for your business, you want to ensure that any advice you receive is relevant to you and will help you succeed.
-The Oregon SBDC’s Capital Access Team (CAT) is made up of specialized advisers located throughout the state who provide expert advice on accessing capital to foster economic growth and resilience.
+When it comes to funding, you want to ensure that any advice you receive will help your business succeed.
+The Oregon SBDC’s Capital Access Team (CAT) is made up of specialized advisers located throughout the state.
+They provide expert advice on accessing capital to foster economic growth and resilience.

-To learn more about our Network and how we can help you start a business or grow your business, visit OregonSBDC.org.
+To learn more about how we can help you start a business or grow your business, visit OregonSBDC.org.